ELIZA HARLAN-CROSS-TANNEHILL-DUNLAP SIMS: A

 Terry operates the World Families Network, a Web site dedicated to supporting Surname DNA testing.

-two more family surname projects, and he writes that he has had such fun
+started two more family surname projects, and he writes that he has

 The Harlan Family Project is located at: http://www.world families.net/surnames/h/harlan.

 He adds that it has been exciting to learn which researchers are working on the same family (or branches) and seeing the information they have to share.
 He cites his Weisinger and Hodges Web sites as good examples of thislinks are listed below.
 This may be the place where the Harlan Family Project can serve the Harlan Family in America.
 I hope that you will agree that this is a useful addition to your work, he writes.

 The second aspect of his Harlan Family Project may or may not be of interest.
 For surname families with a well-defined paper trail, such as the Harlan family in America, there is usually not much interest in surname testing, as they already know who they are.
 Some may secretly fear a past non-paternity event might be exposed.
 If there is any interest in establishing the DNA profile of our earliest Harlan ancestors, we should keep the actual participants confidential until the results are known, he writes.

 Probably, the ones interested in surname testing will be those that Alpheus Harlan didnt connect into the original family tree but who have long believed that they are part of our family, or those with other spellings trying to find more about their heritage.
 Terry is seeing that with other families.